This article was first published on June 20, 2016, and updated on Oct 19, 2017

 A pair of llamas running through Sun City in Phoenix, Arizona, made it to international news and sparked a media frenzy in the US in February last year.

-They were brought to a retirement home to visit an ex-llama rancher as a form of therapy, said USA Today.
+They were taken to a retirement home to visit an ex-llama rancher as a form of therapy, said USA Today.

 They provided entertainment for the whole nation instead, as they escaped capture again and again.